Ph-ill/Digestarr/README.md

   <h1>Digestarr</h1>
 </div>

-**Digestarr** (pronounced "digest-arr") is a Python-based tool that compiles and sends daily media digests about new TV shows and movies sourced from Sonarr and Radarr for your Plex, Jellyfin, or Emby server.
+**Digestarr** (pronounced “die-jest-arr”) is a Python-based tool that compiles and sends daily media digests about new TV shows and movies sourced from Sonarr and Radarr for your Plex, Jellyfin, or Emby server.
 With a user-friendly Flask configurator, Digestarr simplifies managing API keys, scheduling updates, and delivering notifications via Telegram and WhatsApp (using [ChatMeBot](https://chatmebot.com)).

 ---